augustinmuster/CoupledElectricMagneticDipoles.jl/docs/src/example_yagi_uda.md

 <img src="../assets/YU_design.png">
 ```

 Note that the spacings described below have to be understood as center-to center spacing.
 At the origin, we place a silicon sphere with a radius of 245nm called the reflector.
-After a bigger spacing of 245nm + 355nm + 1800nm + 200nm = 2600 nm in which we will place the emitter (an oscillating dipole source aligned along the y-axis) at a distance of 600 nm from the origin, we align on the z-axis 10 silicon spheres called directors with a radius of 200nm, (center to center spacing: 400nm).
+After a bigger spacing of 245nm + 355nm + 800nm + 200nm = 2600 nm within which we will place the emitter (an oscillating dipole source aligned along the y-axis) at a distance of 600 nm from the origin, we align 10 silicon spheres, called directors, on the z-axis and with a radius of 200nm, (center to center spacing: 800nm).
 We will then compute the emission pattern of this structure, in order to investigate the directionality of this antenna.

 We suppose that you already know the example of the PS sphere.
 So if you haven't had a look to it before, read it first.
-If you want to know about the electric and magnetic DDA problem, have a look at the theory as well.
+If you want to know about the electric and magnetic CEMD problem, have a look at the theory as well.

-If you want to run this example, copy it or download it on GitHub (`example_yagi_uda.jl`) and run it using
+If you want to run this example, copy it or download it from the GitHub repository (`example_yagi_uda.jl`) and run it using

 ```bash
 julia example_yagi_uda.jl